Apostille USA

 How to Get a FBI Background Check Dc?

 To get an FBI background check in DC, you can request an Identity History Summary (IdHS) through the FBI website.
 The processing time can vary, but there is an expedited option available for quicker results.
-You'll need to visit a fingerprinting location, so find the nearest facility to you.
+You’ll need to visit a fingerprinting location, so find the nearest facility to you.
 Make sure to bring all required documents, including valid identification, along with you.
+If you need to use your FBI background check or other documents internationally, you may also need an apostille.
 This will help guarantee a smooth and efficient process.